open-pioneer/trails-openlayers-base-packages/src/packages/feature-editing/README.md

 - **Snapping**: Snap to existing features during drawing and modification
 - **Undo/redo**: Built-in support for geometry editing history

+The Editing works with all vector layer sources and can therefore be used with any layer type that supports feature selection, such as `GeoJSON`, `WFS`, or `OGC API Features`.
+As the package does not manage feature storage or how changes are applied to the map, it fits a wide range of data management strategies and provides full flexibility to the using app.

 ## Getting Started

 ### Minimum Working Example